renskeelzerman/datasciencecoursera/README.md

 Create a tidy dataset from data collected from the accelerometers from the Samsung Galaxy S smartphone.
 ## How Does It Work

 The data is divided into a couple of different files.
-The script "run_analysis.R" transforms these into one tidy dataset called "tidy.csv".
+The script "run_analysis.R" transforms these into one tidy dataset called "tidy.txt".

 First, the data from X_test is tidied.
 The column names are in "features.txt".
 They are added to the X_test values.
 All activities are in "y_test.txt".
 They are used to transform the integers that represent activities to activity strings.
 The "activities"